tachibana-shin/kosync-typescript/README.md

 ## Run locally
 Requirements: Deno v1.41+ (npm compatibility enabled).

-By default the project uses the SQLite driver (see `kv/index.ts`).
+By default the project uses the SQLite driver (see `kv/index.ts`) in test.
 You can:
 - Keep SQLite for local development, or
 - Switch to Deno KV for a zero-setup local store